sunyuan-cs/sunyuan-cs.github.io/_pages/about.md

 - **Multi-modal Learning**: It integrates the supplementary and consistent information of multiple modalities for clustering, classification, and retrieval tasks.
 - **AI for PDEs**: It utilizes Physics-Informed Neural Networks (PINNs) to solve forward and inverse PDE problems as well as their applications (such as nuclear reactor thermal hydraulics).

-If you are interested in collaborating with me or want to have a chat, always feel free to contact me through <font color="red"> e-mail (sunyuan_work@163.com)</font>
+If you are interested in collaborating with me or want to have a chat, always feel free to contact me through Email.

 # 🔥 News